 pg_attribute.
 The bootstrap code will automatically mark catalog columns as

-NOT NULL if they are fixed-width and are not preceded by any nullable column.
+NOT NULL if they are fixed-width and are not preceded by any nullable or variable-width column.
 Where this rule is inadequate, you can force correct marking by using

 Frontend code should not include any

 pg_xxx.h catalog header file, as these files may contain C code that won't compile outside the backend.
 (Typically, that happens because these files also contain declarations for functions in